tobyweston/tempus-fugit/README.md

 Take a look at the project's site at [tempusfugitlibrary.org](http://tempusfugitlibrary.org).

-**NN.** Checkout the JDK8 branch for the Java 8 conversion currently underway
+**NB.** Checkout the JDK8 branch for the Java 8 conversion currently underway

 ## Developers